The Denver Regional Council of Governments' Building Policy Collaborative

 What is the Building Policy Collaborative?

-The Denver Regional Council of Governments in August 2024 received a $199.7 million grant focused at reducing climate pollution from the building sector.
-The grant work plan includes a $39 million policy component to support pollution reduction and healthy buildings by advancing consistent, coordinated, and ambitious high-performance building policy across the region.
-The Building Policy Collaborative will support the 58 jurisdictions over five years in the DRCOG planning area to implement new, above state minimum building energy codes and performance standards, equipment replacement standards, permitting reform, embodied carbon standards and professional licensure requirements.
-The collaborative provides local governments with capacity-building subawards and problem solving through peer-to-peer collaboration and research capacity.
-The collaborative will also ensure jurisdictions are full connected with the grant's rebates or incentives, advising, workforce development and community engagement offerings.
+In August 2024, the Denver Regional Council of Governments received a $199.7 million Climate Pollution Reduction Grant to develop a Building Decarbonization Program focused on reducing climate pollution from the building sector.
+The grant work plan includes a $39 million policy component to support pollution reduction and healthy buildings by advancing consistent, coordinated and ambitious high-performance building policy across the region.
+The Building Policy Collaborative will support DRCOG member jurisdictions through October 2029 to implement new, above state minimum building energy codes and performance standards, equipment replacement standards, permitting reform and other building policies.
+The collaborative provides local governments with capacity-building subawards and problem solving through a peer network and research capacity.

 What will the Building Policy Collaborative fund?